Shilo/Dawn-Bringer-Discord-AI-Bot/README.md

 # Dawn Bringer Discord AI Bot

 > Survivor, I'm here to help!
-As your Dawn Bringer, I've seen what this world can throw at us—infected, mad scientists, and everything in between.
+As your Dawn Bringer, I've seen what this world can throw at us—infected, mad > > > scientists, and everything in between.
 Need answers?
 Strategy?
 Just want to chat?
-Let's go—no challenge is too great when we face it together.
+Let's go—no challenge is too > great when we face it together.
 > - Mention me (@Dawn Bringer)
 > - Say my name (DB, Dawn, Dawnbringer)
-> - Ask a question (#👧ask-dawn-bringer)
+> - Ask a relevant game question

 A Discord bot for the Run!
 Goddess community, powered by OpenAI.